sasquatch678/A-Painted-World/README.md

 7. Download and extract the 4gb patch from the link here.
 Run the exe on the Oblivion.exe in your game folder. <https://www.nexusmods.com/oblivion/mods/45576?tab=files>
 8. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
 These **will** mess with the installation and, in the case of the latter, causes more problems than it solves.
 9. Disable all Steam/Nvidia/Discord overlays.
 10. Cap fps to 60 through the Nvidia Control Panel or AMD equivalent.
+You may also want to force Anti Aliasing here as the ingame AA is not an option.

 ***